Ultimate 2018 Chicago Bachelor Party Planning Guide

 Just like our beer tours, why not learn a little while you imbibe?
 Friend of the tours BarredinDC took a cocktail class from Hollow Leg during a bachelor party this year and is still raving about it; they even have an awesome venue space pretty close to downtown.
 Check them out here!

 Chicago is always jammed packed with festivals in the summertime, each taking place on different weekends in different areas in the city.
-Here’s the best guide we’ve found from our friends at Metromix.
+Here’s the best guide we’ve found.
 Our favorites include Wells Street Art Fair, Ribfest, and Wicker Park Fest.

 Tips: Although event organizers will typically ask for a donation when entering street festivals, it is not required on city streets, although it’s nice to pay to support the community.
 Expect big crowds, bands, and lots of food and beer tents.
 Not a bad way to spend an afternoon.